Advocates for the Ohio Osteopathic Association

 Each year the AOOA chooses an individual to receive the Osteopathic Spirit Award,which is presented during the Ohio Osteopathic Symposium.
 This person is nominated for outstanding work with or for the osteopathic profession.
 Click here for a nomination form: Spirit Award

-Jane Routh (right) presents the 2012 Osteopathic Spirit Award to Beck Marx during the 2012 Ohio Osteopathic Symposium.
+Jane Routh (left) presents the 2012 Osteopathic Spirit Award to Ashley B. Simpson, DO during the 2013 Ohio Osteopathic Symposium.

 The AOOA has an endowed scholarship fund at the Ohio University Heritage College of Osteopathic Medicine that provides award funds to one or more students who exemplify the potential to become a leader in the osteopathic family.
 Preference is given to students whose spouses are active in the Student Advocates Association.